szoftveres/RF_Microwave/radar/README.md

 ![earth](earth.png)

-The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects the sweeps and performs FFT on the samples of each sweep.
+The [processing script](https://github.com/szoftveres/RF_Microwave/tree/main/radar/fmcw_process.m) detects each sweep (using the sync signal) and performs FFT on the samples.
 The resulting 2-dimensional image shows objects at various distances (Y-axis) as a function of time (X-axis).

 ![car_with_noise](car_with_noise.png)